mjanuario/evolvedPaper/paper/paper.md

   analysis (e.g., `ape` - [@Paradis:2019]).

   `evolved`'s functions can be loosely classified into "high level" and "low level" (**Table 1**), thus providing tools for inquiries that assume different levels of student independence (e.g., as categorized by [@BanchiBell:2008] - see examples of inquiries commented under their nomenclature in **Table 2**).
 High-level functions execute complex sequences of operations while hiding many details, thus making minimal assumptions of R proficiency and allowing users to focus on results.
   They are either optimized for performance, or work as a simplified interface ("wrappers") of simulators from standard scientific packages (e.g., functions from packages `ape` [@Paradis:2019], `diversitree` [@Fitzjohn:2012], or `phytools` [@Revell:2024]).
 These functions will likely work better in inquiries with more student freedom and a greater focus on analyzing data (**Table 2**).
 In contrast, "low level" functions focus on making explicit connections between every sequential operation and are thus more easily applicable to structured inquiries [@BanchiBell:2008].
 They are also internally designed to be readable by students with intermediate skills in R, allowing further engagement with simulation parameters and outcomes.

+  The package is designed to reduce barriers to data- and simulation-driven inquiries and one vignette (`intro_R`) aims to introduce students/educators to R and its pedagogical capabilities.
+We do not provide answers to the investigation prompts in the vignettes, but educators can request answer keys from the corresponding author.
+This decision aims to delay the online availability of answers, extending the material's educational value.

 **Table 1.** Selected functions illustrating the range of topics covered, with notes on their level (low = intended to be opened by students, high = wrapper function).
 A full list and descriptions of all functions, including helper and plotting functions, are available in the package manual [@Januario:2024].